Billy the Kid's Fighting Pals: Plot

 Billy the Kid (Bob Steele) and his friends Jeff (Carleton Young) and Fuzzy (Al St. John) are on the run.
 They make it to Paradise Town, where the trio witnesses the murder of Marshal Mason (Stanley Price).
 Fuzzy poses as the marshal and rides into the town, which is now ruled by a gang led by Burke (Curley Dresden) under orders from a prominent businessman in Paradise.
-Setting out to put an end to the gang's lawless rule over the town, the trio face another problem—the ward of the town banker Hardy (Edward Peil, Sr.), Ann (Phyllis Adair), who is out to set obstacles for them for unknown reasons.
-Along the journey they befriend Mexican secret agent Lopez (Julian Rivero), who is posing as a bartender.
+Setting out to put an end to the gang's lawless rule over the town, the trio faces another problem—the ward of the town banker Hardy (Edward Peil, Sr.), Ann (Phyllis Adair), who is out to set obstacles for them for unknown reasons.
+Along the journey, they befriend Mexican secret agent Lopez (Julian Rivero), who is posing as a bartender.
 As the plot thickens, it is revealed that the true mastermind is Hardy, who plans on buying up all the local property to dig a smuggling tunnel to Mexico.